dhminch/MinchList/README.md

 *Future Possibilities: Data, Hardware, Software, and People* by Grace Hopper (1982) - Recently discovered NSA recording of computing legend RDML Grace Hopper giving a lecture on computing and security.
 It's incredibly relevant 40 years later and also just a really neat part of history.
 [YouTube Part 1](https://www.youtube.com/watch?v=si9iqF5uTFk) [YouTube Part 2](https://www.youtube.com/watch?v=AW7ZHpKuqZg) [Podcast Part 1](https://directory.libsyn.com/episode/index/id/34108311) [Podcast Part 2](https://directory.libsyn.com/episode/index/id/34289655)

 *APT1* by FireEye/Mandiant (2013) - Original report calling out a specific Chinese military organization as a persistent threat actor.
 This may seem silly nowadays, but this was the first report pointing the finger at China's rampant hacking campaigns and was a big deal.
 [FireEye](https://www.fireeye.com/content/dam/fireeye-www/services/pdfs/mandiant-apt1-report.pdf).
+Also interesting is an interview with one of the authors which helps give context about the report at that point in time.
+[Zero Day](https://www.zetter-zeroday.com/how-the-infamous-apt-1-report-exposing-chinas-pla-hackers-came-to-be/).

 ## Websites